-The polling mechanism enables very low-complexity synchronization of the transmission slots and enables the coordinator to dynamically adapt and assign the slots for transmissions.
 The specific polling algorithm and order is outside the scope of this specification and is left as a system designer's choice.

 Channel access duplex

 The basis for all channel access shall be half-duplex.
+The coordinator needs to wait for a Polled Response element from the polled device before sending any other frames (e.g., ACK and DATA).
+The polled devices are allowed to send piggybacked frames together with the element.
+In the Polled Response element, the duration field provides the period that the polled device needs for transmission of its frames.
+The coordinator may use the information of the duration field in the Polled Response element to derive the time to start transmission of any other frames following the transmission from the polled device.
+An example is given in Figure 14(a).

+(b)

+Figure 14 An example of half-duplex and full-duplex channel access

 If the capFullDuplex is negotiated during the association process, devices may perform full duplex channel access.
 Thus, two devices may transmit and receive at the same time.

-As shown in Figure 13, Device 1 is working in the full-duplex mode, while Device 2 is working in the half-duplex mode.
 The coordinator may send any frames (such as ACK and Data frames) after the Poll element before the finish of transmission of Poll Response element and/or any other frames (such as ACK and Data frames) which is sent by devices.
 Devices may also send all intended frames before the finish of transmission of frames other than Poll element from the coordinator.
+An example is given in Figure 14(b).

 Random access polling period (RAPP)